Updates

 • If marine context is temporarily unavailable, the model falls back gracefully instead of switching to a separate algorithm family.

-Adding a location now includes automatic terrain analysis from coordinates, with safer rules that prefer staying on General when signals are weak.
-You can still override terrain hints at any time.
+Adding a location now includes terrain analysis from coordinates, with safer rules that recommend a terrain only when signals are strong enough.
+General remains the default when terrain is mixed or unclear.

-• New location setup now analyzes terrain in the background and can auto-fill high-confidence hints like coastal, river, valley, and ridge/highland.
+• New location setup now analyzes terrain in the background and may recommend hints like coastal, river, valley, ridge/highland, or urban.

-• Detection is conservative by design: if confidence is low or mixed, we keep General (auto) instead of forcing a hint.
+• Terrain recommendations stay conservative by design: if confidence is low or mixed, FogIndex keeps General instead of forcing a terrain override.

-• Existing saved locations can be re-checked from Edit Alert with the Re-detect action, and manual selections always win.
+• Existing saved locations can be re-checked from Edit Alert with the Re-detect action, and manual selections still win.

 Valley Inversion Support: Better Deep Winter Fog Calls